TOAST-DOCS/Data-Query/en/console-user-guide.md

 EXECUTE add_files(location => 's3://my-bucket/a/path', format => 'PARQUET', recursive_directory => 'FAIL', duplicate_file => 'FAIL')
 ```
 * add_files_with_partition function
-  * It also supports tables that define partition variants.
+  * It also supports tables that define partition transforms.
-  * The partition column type you want to register must be entered in the following format: `YYYY-MM-DD` for DATE, YYYY-MM-DD`HH` `:``mm:ss` for TIMESTAMP.
+  * The partition column type you want to register must be entered in the following format: `YYYY-MM-DD` for DATE, YYYY-MM-DD`HH` `:`mm:ss` for TIMESTAMP.
 If it is a TIMESTAMP with a timezone, the zoneId must be specified at the end, such as `YYYY-MM-DD HH:mm:ss Asia/Seoul`.

     |Argument  | Supported value                    | Description                                                                                                                                                                                      |
     | --- |---------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|